 - alcohol or fast food companies

 - casinos or gambling institutions

 - tobacco companies.

-All requests for sponsorship arrangements will be reviewed by the General Manager, Strategy, Communications and Consistency and approved by the Chief Executive Officer (CEO).
+All requests for sponsorship arrangements will be reviewed by the General Manager, Workforce, Engagement and Research and approved by the Chief Executive Officer (CEO).
 In some cases, the CEO may seek advice from the Board.
-Potential sponsor or recipient enquiries or expressions of interest should be addressed to the General Manager, Strategy, Communications and Consistency, care of email@example.com.
+Potential sponsor or recipient enquiries or expressions of interest should be addressed to the General Manager, Workforce, Engagement and Research.

-The Strategy, Communications and Consistency team will assess the organisation’s request against the sponsorship criteria and determine any potential or real conflicts of interest.
+The Workforce, Engagement and Research team will assess the organisation’s request against the sponsorship criteria and determine any potential or real conflicts of interest.
 ACECQA will require a written, binding sponsorship agreement for each approved request and this agreement will outline specific events involving the sponsor and their associated benefits.

 Assessment of speaker engagement requests

 ACECQA will consider requests in the form of speaker engagements at conferences, activities and sector events.
 In determining whether to speak at an event, ACECQA will take into account the same factors as outlined for sponsorships (see page 3).

 While late requests will be considered where possible, generally at least two months’ notice is needed to secure a date.
 When an invitation is accepted, ACECQA usually funds the time and travel of its speaker.
 It is not usual to ask ACECQA to also pay a sponsorship or appearance fee in return for the opportunity to appear at an event.
 Event sponsorships will be considered in isolation from any invitation to speak at the event.
 In some circumstances, for the provision of a speaker, ACECQA may request in-kind attendance of staff at events and/or visibility of its brand.